BroCod3/DefHack/README.md

 ## Requirements

-Mobile Phone Running on Android
+A mobile phone running on Android.

 ## Build With

-- [JAVA](https://java.com/en/) - To develop Android applications
+- [JAVA](https://java.com/en/) - Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.Used here to develop the Android application.
-- [FIREBASE](https://firebase.google.com/) - To store the data in Cloud
+- [FIREBASE](https://firebase.google.com/) - Firebase is a platform developed by Google for creating mobile and web applications.
+Used here to store data in the cloud
-- [IBM ASSISTANT](https://www.ibm.com/in-en/cloud/watson-assistant#:~:text=Watson%20Assistant%20is%20IBM's%20AI,any%20application%2C%20device%20or%20channel.) - Used for the Bot integration
+- [IBM WATSON](https://www.ibm.com/in-en/cloud/watson-assistant#:~:text=Watson%20Assistant%20is%20IBM's%20AI,any%20application%2C%20device%20or%20channel.) - Watson was created as a question answering (QA) computing system that IBM built to apply advanced natural language processing, information retrieval, knowledge representation, automated reasoning, and machine learning technologies.
-- [FIGMA](https://www.figma.com/) - Vector graphics editor and prototyping tool
+- [FIGMA](https://www.figma.com/) - Figma is a vector graphics editor and prototyping tool which is primarily web-based, with additional offline features.
-- [FRAMER](www.framer.com) - Prototyping Tool for Teams
+- [FRAMER](www.framer.com) - Framer is easy prototyping on the web.
+And it’s got all the team collaboration features you’d want in a high-fidelity prototyping tool.

 ## USAGE

-Install the app and login as Faculty or Student
+Install the app and login as Faculty or Student.

 ## TEAM